 The notion of putting extra cash down every month to pay off your mortgage as fast as possible (once you have paid off other debt) is solid because it finally gets you from debt.

-One thing that some folks have a difficult time swallowing from the program of Dave Ramsey is that he recommends buying property with a fixed-rate mortgage or — if necessary — using money.
+One thing that some folks have a difficult time swallowing from the program of Dave Ramsey is that he recommends buying a property with a fixed-rate mortgage or — if necessary — using money.
 Based on what area you reside in, that could be reasonable.
 But that idea is basically impossible for many families, even if they save up for years and years.

 There is also the fact that Americans take mortgages at interest rates that are low earning a rate of recurrence and while investing in money.
 Others take to purchase.
 I don’t think either approach is wrong or right; it is dependent upon risk tolerance and your priorities.
 Do you wish to be debt-free at any cost, or are you prepared to shoulder some debt (and some danger ) to get the opportunity to build wealth more quickly?